-- H. Priority admission for individuals who are pregnant and/or for individuals who inject drugs (at minimum interim services will be provided with 48 hours in these circumstances). - I. Individuals involved with or exiting the criminal justice system, including those who indicate that they have not recently used substances (including, but not limited to, for reasons of recent incarceration). - J. People who use tobacco products should be offered support for and immediate access to smoking treatment including medications, counseling, and support such as though the CA Smoker's Helpline. - K. Readmission are permitted and appropriate to support individuals who may lapse or relapse and return to the program seeking care.
+- 1. Individuals are not denied admission because their Medi-Cal benefits is not yet active in Los Angeles County. - Care coordination benefit is used to support patients in the Medi-Cal enrollment, transfer, and reenrollment process. - F. Priority admission for individuals who are pregnant and/or for individuals who inject drugs (at minimum interim services will be provided with 48 hours in these circumstances). - G. Individuals involved with or exiting the criminal justice system, including those who indicate that they have not recently used substances (including, but not limited to, for reasons of recent incarceration). - H. People who use tobacco products should be offered support for and immediate access to smoking treatment including medications, counseling, and support such as though the CA Smoker's Helpline. - I. Readmission are permitted and appropriate to support individuals who may lapse or relapse and return to the program seeking care.
 There is no minimum amount of time before an individual can be readmitted to services.
-SUD is a chronic and relapsing condition, and we expect to encounter patients who experience a changing interest in care. - L. Meet medical necessity criteria: [remove section if age group is not served by the agency] - Outpatient Services are provided prior to determination of a diagnosis or prior to determination of whether access criteria are met.
-Therefore, new patients are admitted to and receive services while the American Society of Addiction Medicine (ASAM) assessment is being completed for up to 30-days for adults (21 and older) and 60-days for youth (20 and younger) and people experiencing homelessness (PEH).
-During circumstances when a diagnosis has not yet been determined by an LPHA during these timeframes, the appropriate Z-code is used for billing. - 2.
-Youth 17 Years of Age and Under - Meet criteria for at least one diagnosis from the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) for Substance-Related and Addictive Disorders, except for Tobacco-Related Disorders and Non-Substance-Related Disorders; OR
+SUD is a chronic and relapsing condition, and we expect to encounter patients who experience a changing interest in care. - J. Meet medical necessity criteria: - Outpatient Services are provided prior to determination of a diagnosis or prior to determination of whether access criteria are met.
+Therefore, new patients are admitted to and receive services while the American Society of Addiction Medicine (ASAM) assessment is being completed for up to 30-days for adults (21 and older) and 60-days for youth (20 and younger) and people experiencing homelessness (PEH) using appropriate z-codes for billing. - 2.
+Youth 17 Years of Age and Under - a.
+Meet criteria for at least one diagnosis from the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) for Substance-Related and Addictive Disorders, except for Tobacco-Related Disorders and Non-Substance-Related Disorders; OR